Fabio Fognini: 2018: Eight ATP tour title

-2019: Monte-Carlo title, top 10 debut
+2019: Monte-Carlo champion, world No. 9

 Fognini entered the Monte Carlo Masters on a five-match losing streak.
 His poor form led him to contemplate surgery for recurring ankle and elbow injuries.
 The Italian was quoted saying during an interview with Gazzetta dello Sport "I am not confident and I am sad about the lack of results".
 In the first round, Fognini saved five break points down a set and one break against Andrey Rublev before recovering to win the match.
 In his next three matches Fognini defeated world number 3 Alexander Zverev, world number 13 Borna Ćorić (once again, after being down a set and a break), and world No. 2 and three-time defending champion Rafael Nadal to reach his maiden Masters 1000 final.
 By defeating Nadal, Fognini became only the fourth player to defeat the Spaniard three times on a clay court, following his victories in Rio de Janeiro and Barcelona in 2015.
 He defeated Dušan Lajović in the final in straight sets, winning the biggest title of his career and becoming the first Italian to win a Masters 1000 title.

 Fognini extended his winning streak to seven matches at the Madrid Masters before losing to Dominic Thiem in the third round.
-At the French Open, Fognini reached the fourth round where he lost to Zverev in 4 sets.
+At the French Open, Fognini reached the fourth round where he lost to Zverev in four sets.
 Following the tournament, Fognini entered into the world's top 10 for singles for the first time in his career.
 He became the oldest player to break into the top-10 since the establishment of ATP rankings in 1973.

 Following his third-round defeat at Wimbledon, to Tennys Sandgren, Fognini was fined $3,000 (£2,396) after he said, during an on-court outburst, that Wimbledon should be bombed.